DoepDopiDope/WerewolvesCompany/README.md

   - At some point I thought it was the Wild Boy transformation that triggered it, but it also happened when the Wild Boy did not transform.
 I really don't have no idea...

 Minor:
-- If someone leaves the game and does not rejoin, the roles distribution will fail.
+- If someone leaves the game and does not rejoin, the roles distribution will fail (only happened once with friends, I could not reproduce the issue?)
 - I got my pop up to stop working at some point.
 I got it working again after rejoining the game.
+No idea why this happens.
 - Dead werewolves can have the pop up in the middle of the screen to kill players.

 ## Contact